-- Press the tofu for 10-15 minutes to remove some of the excess water.
-If you don't press the tofu, simply wrap in a clean towel and soak up some of the water.
-You may need to bake it for a few minutes longer.
+- Press the tofu for 10-15 minutes to remove some of the excess moisture.
+If you don't press the tofu, wrap in a clean dish towel.

-- Whisk together the olive oil, tomato paste, low sodium soy sauce, nutritional yeast, smoked paprika, garlic powder, onion powder and a pinch of salt and pepper until a smooth paste has formed.
+- Whisk together the olive oil, tomato paste, low-sodium soy sauce, nutritional yeast, smoked paprika, garlic powder, onion powder, black pepper, and a pinch of salt.
+At this point, add any additional seasonings--see note for ideas!

-- Crumble the block of tofu and use a spatula to coat in the tomato paste mixture.
-Stir until the tofu is coated.
+- Crumble the block of tofu and toss in the seasoning mixture until well coated.

-- Spread out evenly on to a parchment lined baking tray- don't over crowd the pan or it'll take longer to bake.
+- Spread out the crumbled tofu on to a parchment lined baking tray-- avoid over crowding the pan or it'll take longer to bake.